DetectiveVal/edx-CS50x/week 3/2. tideman/README.md

 Usage:

-./tideman [up to 9 candidate names]
+./tideman [up to 9 candidate names separated by a space]

 Once prompted enter the ammount of voters and the order in which each voter preffers their candidate.